pabtomas/dotfiles/jinzo/doc/05_body.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: Navy uses as many process as possible and runs a task as soon as possible.
-So this is here that you can schedule the Navy execution.
+- **description**: Jinzo uses as many process as possible and runs a task as soon as possible.
+So this is here that you can schedule the Jinzo execution.
 You can let this list empty but that means that you do not mind that the matching request runs first.
 This attribute takes a list of ID.
-Navy will run the request after the tasks listed here will end their execution.
+Jinzo will run the request after the tasks listed here will end their execution.

 ### `Body.errexit`

 - **type**: boolean
 - **required**: false
 - **default**: `true`
-- **description**: By default, if the request failed, Navy stops its execution in failure.
+- **description**: By default, if the request failed, Jinzo stops its execution in failure.
 If you want to change this behavior for a request, set this attribute to `false`.

 ### `Body.query`